pwestman/pwestman.github.io/README.md

 -   Wireless protocols such as 802.11 from TECH152 Telecom Networks.

-This knowledge and skill set will enable me to build the subsystems and integrate them together as my capstone project.
+This knowledge and skill set will enable us to build the subsystems and integrate them together as our capstone project.

 **Methodology**

-This proposal is assigned in the first week of class and is due at the beginning of class in the second week of the fall semester.
-My coursework will focus on the first two of the 3 phases of this project:
+This proposal is assigned in the first week of class and is due at the beginning of class in the second week of the fall  and winter semesters.
+Our coursework will focus on the first two of the 3 phases of this project:
 Phase 1 Hardware build.
 Phase 2 System integration.
 Phase 3 Demonstration to future employers.

 *Phase 1 Hardware build*

-The hardware build will be completed in the fall term.
-It will fit within the CENG Project maximum dimensions of 12 13/16" x 6" x 2 7/8" (32.5cm x 15.25cm x 7.25cm) which represents the space below the tray in the parts kit.
-The highest AC voltage that will be used is 16Vrms from a wall adaptor from which +/- 15V or as high as 45 VDC can be obtained.
-Maximum power consumption will be 20 Watts.
+The hardware build was completed in the fall term.
+It fit within the CENG Project maximum dimensions of 12 13/16" x 6" x 2 7/8" (32.5cm x 15.25cm x 7.25cm) which represents the space below the tray in the parts kit.
+The highest AC voltage that was allowed to be used was 16Vrms from a wall adaptor from which +/- 15V or as high as 45 VDC.
+Maximum power consumption was to be no more than 20 Watts.

 *Phase 2 System integration*

-The system integration will be completed in the fall term.
+The system integration will be completed in the winter term.

 *Phase 3 Demonstration to future employers*

-This project will showcase the knowledge and skills that I have learned to potential employers.
+This project will showcase the knowledge and skills that we have learned to potential employers.

 The tables below provide rough effort and non-labour estimates respectively for each phase.
-A Gantt chart will be added by week 3 to provide more project schedule details and a more complete budget will be added by week 4.
-It is important to start tasks as soon as possible to be able to meet deadlines.

 | **Labour Estimates**                                                                      | **Hrs**      | **Notes**                                                                                                                      |
 |-------------------------------------------------------------------------------------------|--------------|--------------------------------------------------------------------------------------------------------------------------------|